National Infant Immunization Week

 The AAP offers several new resources for pediatricians and families on the importance of vaccinating.

-World Immunization Week: 2013 marks the second World Immunization Week.
+World Immunization Week: 2014 marks the third World Immunization Week.
 The AAP is a partner in three immunization campaigns supporting worldwide immunization efforts:

 Experts and parents from around the country answer frequently asked questions on the importance of immunization, immunization safety, recent pertussis outbreaks, and more.
 Click here for the full listing of audio interviews.